I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ne-d3dkmdt--dxgkmdt-certificate-type.md

 ## -remarks
 <p>For more information about certificates that are used with OPM, download the Output Content Protection document at the <a href="http://go.microsoft.com/fwlink/p/?linkid=204788">Output Content Protection and Windows Vista</a> website.</p>

-<p>For more information about certificates that are used with OPM, download the Output Content Protection document at the <a href="http://go.microsoft.com/fwlink/p/?linkid=204788">Output Content Protection and Windows Vista</a> website.</p>

-<p>For more information about certificates that are used with OPM, download the Output Content Protection document at the <a href="http://go.microsoft.com/fwlink/p/?linkid=204788">Output Content Protection and Windows Vista</a> website.</p>

 ## -requirements
 <table>
 <tr>